pjotrp/blastxmlparser/README.md

   gem install bio-blastxmlparser
 ```

 Important: the parser is written for Ruby >= 1.9.
-You can check with
+Check with

 ```sh
   ruby -v